 New requirements for filing the mise a jour annuelle for Quebec businesses

-Are you the owner of a company conducting business in Quebec and registered with the Registraire des entreprises du Québec (“REQ”)?
+Are you the owner of a company conducting business in Quebec and registered with the Registraire des entreprises du Québec (“REQ”) and and assigned an NEQ number?

 The Quebec government has recently changed the requirements for filing the mise a jour annuelle for Quebec businesses as a result of the An Act mainly to improve the transparency of enterprises.
 These changes, which will come into effect on March 31, 2023, were made to increase corporate transparency and further protect the public.
 These changes will bring significant changes to the Act respecting the legal publicity of enterprises.
 The changes will contribute to the prevention and fight against tax evasion, money laundering and corruption.

 As a result of these changes, businesses will have to declare additional information to the Enterprise Registrar.
+If your business details have changed or your registration contains errors, it is important to update or correct information in the Quebec Enterprise Register as soon as possible.
 All businesses operating in Quebec, whether they are Quebec, Canadian or foreign, will have to respect the four new obligations.
+If you are planning to start a business in Quebec, it is essential to understand your annual filing obligations with the REQ.

 The additional obligations are to:

-Businesses must report the name, address and date of birth of their ultimate beneficiaries.
+Businesses must report the name, address and date of birth of their ultimate beneficiaries, which may vary depending on the legal structure of a business and how ownership or control is organized.
 Businesses must also report the date the ultimate beneficiary became and ceased to be an ultimate beneficiary, as well as the type of control exercised or the percentage of shares, units or interests beneficially owned or held.
 Excluding the date of birth of the ultimate beneficiary, the above information will be accessible to the public.
 The domicile address of the ultimate beneficiary can also remain confidential if they also provide a business address in which case the latter would be published and available to the public.
 If a business address is not provided, the home address must be provided.

 In Quebec, an ultimate beneficiary includes a person who :